Best Canon EOS R Settings

-After getting your brand new Canon EOS R it’s tempting to just go out and shoot but I have found a few settings to get the most out of your new camera.
-By default things like the touch bar are disabled and if you want to become proficient at using the EOS R here are the best settings for the Canon EOS R.
+After picking up a Canon EOS R it’s tempting to just go shoot, but I have found a few settings worth changing to get the most out of the camera.
+By default things like the touch bar (M-Fn bar) are disabled, so here are the best settings for the Canon EOS R based on years of using one.

 Charge the battery: Before using your camera I recommend charging the battery so your first use is from a full charge.